yvt/openspades/Sources/Externals/readme.txt

 \---lib/
         (All libs here)

-A set of precompiled libraries (packed with the correct layout): http://ge.tt/87h2Oww/v/0?c
+A set of precompiled libraries (packed with the correct layout, built with Visual Studio 2010): http://ge.tt/87h2Oww/v/0?c